Kirby-on-the-Moor

-Kirby Hill, also called Kirby-on-the-Moor, is a village and civil parish about 1 mi north of the market town of Boroughbridge, in the Harrogate district of North Yorkshire, England.
+Kirby-on-the-Moor, now known as Kirby Hill, is a village in the Kirby Hill civil parish about 1 mi north of the market town of Boroughbridge, in North Yorkshire, England.

 Geography

 The village is on a section of the Great North Road that is now the B6265.
 It was part of the A1 until the section of the A1(M) west of the village was built.
 The village is 85–131 ft above sea level.
-The A1(M) motorway passes through the parish just west of the village.
+The A1(M) motorway passes approximately 500m west of the village.

 The 2001 Census recorded the population as 355, of whom 294 were more than 16 years old and 168 of these were in employment.
 There were 155 dwellings of which 105 were detached.
 The 2011 Census recorded the population as 391.

 Manor

 The Domesday Book of 1086 records Kirby as Chirchbi in the hundred of Hallikeld.
 Gospatric, son of Arnketil held the manor of Kirby at the time of the Norman conquest of England.
 Afterwards the manor was seized by the Crown, but Gospatric remained lord of the manor on behalf of the King.

 At some date the manor passed to the Mowbray family, who later sold part of it to Newburgh Priory.
-After the priory was dissolved in the 16th century the Crown granted the manor to Nevill family of Thornton Bridge.
+After the priory was dissolved in the 16th century the Crown granted the manor to the Nevill family of Thornton Bridge.
 In 1672 the Nevill family sold the manor to Sir Robert Long.
 In the 19th century the Rawson family of Nidd Hall bought the manor.